Raja Feather Kelly: Career

 Reviewer Sara Aridi in The New York Times wrote that "one leaves a performance of Raja's infected by his curiosity, love of craft and just plain outrageousness."
 His choreography was described in Vogue magazine as combining social dance with the black vernacular.
 Critic Brian Schaefer in The New York Times wrote that Kelly's choreography has a "lighter touch, a flirty wink and a queer sensibility" that "treats pop culture as a kind of religion itself."
 A prime influence of Kelly in his approach to dance was the American visual and pop artist Andy Warhol.
 Kelly has raised money for dance production by hosting telethons out of his apartment.

-In 2020, Kelly directed and choreographed by an Off-Broadway production of We're Gonna Die by Young Jean Lee.
+In 2020, Kelly directed and choreographed an Off-Broadway production of We're Gonna Die by Young Jean Lee.
 It opened in Second Stage Theater's Tony Kiser Theater on February 4 and was scheduled to run through March 22.

+Awards and honors

+In 2025, Kelly received a Doris Duke Artist Award, "the largest prize in the United States that is dedicated to individual performing artists" from the Doris Duke Foundation.

+In addition, he has received the following awards and honors: